Torrey Smith: 2009 season

 Coach Friedgen named Smith the special teams captain for the Virginia game.
 During the game, Virginia chose to kick short to keep the ball away from Smith on kickoffs, and quarterback Chris Turner did not target him until the fourth quarter.
 He finished with three receptions for 34 yards and no returns.
 He recorded two receptions for 13 yards at Duke.
 At NC State, he caught eight passes for 64 yards and returned a kickoff 84 yards for a touchdown.
 During the game, he surpassed the ACC single-season kickoff return yards record which he had set the previous season.
 He had four receptions for 55 yards against 21st-ranked Virginia Tech, seven receptions for 71 yards against Florida State, and six receptions for 68 yards and a touchdown against Boston College.

 After the season, the Atlantic Coast Sports Media Association named Smith to the All-ACC second team as both a wide receiver and return specialist.
 Phil Steele's and The Sporting News named him to their All-ACC first teams as a wide receiver.
 Phil Steele's and Rivals.com named him to their All-ACC second teams as a kick returner.
-Smith submitted his name to a panel of NFL scouts after the season, which evaluated him as a third- or fourth-round selection in the 2010 NFL Draft.
+Smith submitted his name to a panel of NFL scouts after the season, which evaluated him as a third- or fourth-round selection in the 2010 NFL draft.

 2010 season

 Smith returned to Maryland for the 2010 season to increase his NFL draft stock, complete his criminology and criminal justice degree in December, and improve the team's record from a 2–10 finish the year prior.
 He said, "I'll have the same talk with the same people [about the draft].
 But my focus is to change what happened last year."
 Prior to the start of the season, the coaching staff planned to increase Smith's efficiency by playing him fewer snaps in an attempt to keep him fresh.
-In the Red–White spring game, Smith accounted for 90 of starting quarterback Jamarr Robinson's 146 passing yards, including a "fingertip catch in the end zone" on the opening drive, and the two roommates were reported to have developed a good rapport.
-Before the season, Smith was named to the watchlists for the Paul Hornung Award and Biletnikoff Award.
+In the Red–White spring game, Smith accounted for 90 of starting quarterback Jamarr Robinson's 146 passing yards, including a "fingertip catch in the end zone" on the opening drive, Before the season, Smith was named to the watchlists for the Paul Hornung Award and Biletnikoff Award.